 But the solution for that trap is easy.
 If you’re a freelancer, hone your craft.
 Figure out how to do the best work in your field, learn to say no, build on your reputation and how to do the best work for the right clients.
 If you’re an entrepreneur, make sure that you build a business (whether big or small) that’s steady and works when you’re away.

 So whatever you decide to do, don’t mix them up.
 The difference between an entrepreneur and a freelancer is simple.
 Freelancers work hard for their money, and entrepreneurs work hard to set up systems that make them money.

-Whichever of the two you choose, the job should fit with your goals and mindset and how you want to spend your time.
+Whichever of the two you choose, I would say the job should fit with your goals and mindset and how you want to spend your time.
 Don’t pretend as something that you’re not and make the decision on how you want to serve!

 Let me know what you do and how you think freelancing, being a employee or being an entrepreneur serves you well.
 Use the comment section below!

-If you’re interested in more blogs about freelance life, head over to these articles:
+Interested in more blogs about freelance life?
+Head over to these articles: